popcron-games/unity-library/README.md

 }
 ```

+### Initialization data

+When virtual machines are created, they contain initial data which can then be accessed by
+a program or a system.
+This initial data is assigned in the inspector:

 ### How

-Most of the logic for enabling this is implemented in `UnityApplication`, which will initialize a `VirtualMachine` instance,
+The logic for bootstrapping this is implemented in the `UnityApplication` class.
+It will initialize a
-and dispose of it at the latest possible moment in Unity.
-This virtual machine object is also accessible through `UnityApplication.VM`.
+singleton `VirtualMachine` instance, and dispose of it at the latest possible moment in Unity.
+It's accessible through `UnityApplication.VM`.

 ### Unity events